Exploring Alternative Therapies for Stroke Recovery

 A. What the Studies Say

-So, smart folks in lab coats have been diving into alternative therapies for stroke recovery.
+So, smart folks in lab coats have been looking into new ways to help people bounce back.
 They’ve been studying things like meditation, yoga, acupuncture, and more.
 And guess what?
-The results are kinda exciting!
+The results are pretty exciting!

 B. Success Stories That Warm the Heart